-The following bar chart and table provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and how the Fund's average annual returns over time compare with those of a broad-based securities market index.
-The returns in the bar chart are for Initial Class shares and do not reflect any insurance-related expenses and charges under a Variable Contract or expenses related to a Qualified Plan.
+The following bar chart and table provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and how the Fund's average annual returns over time compare with those of two broad-based securities market indices and a blended benchmark.
+The returns in the bar chart are for Class I shares and do not reflect any insurance-related expenses and charges under a Variable Contract or expenses related to a Qualified Plan.
 If such charges were reflected, the returns would be lower.
 Thus, you should not compare the Fund's returns directly with the performance of other products without taking into account all insurance-related charges and expenses payable under your Variable Contract or Qualified Plan.
 Past performance is not necessarily an indication of how the Fund will perform in the future.